mdsol/hale/tutorial.md

     }
 }
 ```

-This tells the client to populate options with the current menu items "item_name"s, and replace "options" under "drink_type" with the result.
+This change tells the client to populate options with the current menu items `item_names` and replace `options` under `drink_type` with the result.

-Adding that we'll make the document a little more terse by using {"render": "embed"} instead of automatically rendering the items, and we'll add a "shot_base" in "_meta" to reduce that replication.
+Adding that, we'll also make the document a little more terse by using {"render": "embed"} instead of automatically rendering the items.
+We'll also add a `shot_base` in `_meta` to reduce that replication.

-The resulting document looks like this:
+The following rendering shows what the Hale document now looks like:

 ```json
 {